hindmasj/redis-client/README.md

 The password as stored in the configuration file in key "auth.password" is encrypted to avoid casual copying.
 This uses [jasypt](http://www.jasypt.org/) and their *StandardPBEStringEncryptor* class.
 This requires a simple cipher key to be used for uniqueness and repeatability.
 The key is stored in *reference.conf* under the key "auth.ckey", so while it exists in the source code it can be changed without recompiling (by updating the file in the JAR) but does not get seen directly in the file system.

 The encrypted password is stored in the configuration file and is then decrypted by the client just before it is presented to the server.
-See the note above about encrypting the password with the ``encrypt.sh`` script.
+See the note above about encrypting the password with the ``bin/encrypt.sh`` script.

 # File uploading